weezymatt/weezymatt.github.io/_projects/2_ml-project.md

 Therefore recent advancements (approx. 10 years ago) in NLP (i.e., embeddings) have improved our model (see Table 7) with little feature engineering and can reach competitive performance with tuning or more careful modeling.
-Ultimately, the performance is a secondary interest,and propose that the CoNNL-2003 dataset may be dated and we should instead access the generalization of these models by iteratively included recent entities or perhaps tackle nested entities.
+Ultimately, performance is a secondary interest, and we propose that the CoNNL-2003 dataset is dated; the generalization of these models should instead be the main focus (consider new entities), or handle nested entities.